alexeyinkin/eb-1a/2-petition/README.md

 [Download the excerpt](https://github.com/alexeyinkin/eb-1a/releases/latest/download/work-plan.pdf) | [Go to Page 81 in the petition](https://github.com/alexeyinkin/eb-1a/releases/latest/download/inkin.pdf#page=81)

-I needed to show that I will continue my work in the field in the United States.
+I needed to show that I would continue my work in the field in the United States.

 Some stress the importance of showing a job offer here.
 If I was an officer,
-I would indeed be more satisfied with a job offer than by just a plan.
+I would indeed be more satisfied with a job offer than with just a plan.
 However, a job offer is not legally required for this program, and that's the reason many choose it in the first place.